KodyKendall/nlweb-wp/readme.txt

 * **Auto-generated NLWeb-compatible RSS feed** of your site's content
 * **AI chat interface** embedded automatically on your pages, and powered by your content
 * Works out of the box with open-source [NLWeb server](https://github.com/microsoft/nlweb)
-* Users can **ask natural language questions** and get AI responses grounded in your real content

 = 🖼️ Demo =